soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] dai-shi / social-cms-backend](https://github.com/dai-shi/social-cms-backend) - Express middleware to provide schema-less REST APIs for creating a social networking website primarily using angular.js.
 It comes with built-in authentication, authorization and notification features.

 * [[GitHub] ktsashes / FruitJS](https://github.com/ktsashes/FruitJS) - A Node.js script for turning your markdown documentation into a fully functional site

   * [A Taste of FruitJS | Flippin' Awesome](http://flippinawesome.org/2013/09/16/a-taste-of-fruitjs/)

+* [DynoSRC](http://dinosrc.it/) - Eliminate HTTP requests for JavaScript files and serve differential updates to your users on the fly.
+No, really.
+Like, seriously.

+--

+* [[GitHub] topcloud / cachemere](https://github.com/topcloud/cachemere) - A nice, smooth, cushiony layer of cache

 --